-Committed to creating social and economical mobility in these communities, South Texas College maintains a 22:1 student-teacher ratio, creates cross-disciplinary learning experiences and promotes cost efficiency in higher education.
+Committed to creating social and economic mobility in these communities, South Texas College maintains a 22:1 student-teacher ratio, creates cross-disciplinary learning experiences, and promotes cost efficiency in higher education.

 Percentage of international students: Less than 1%

-Established in 1859, Cooper Union is known as one of the hardest universities to get into, as its programs in architecture, fine arts, and especially engineering, are highly celebrated.
+Established in 1859, Cooper Union is known as one of the most challenging universities to get into, as its programs in architecture, fine arts, and especially engineering, are highly celebrated.

-Until the fall of 2014, every student accepted into Cooper Union received a full scholarship covering the annual $43,250 tuition.
+Until 2014, every student accepted into Cooper Union received a full scholarship covering the annual $44,550 tuition.
 Though this is no longer the policy, every student still gets a 50% scholarship.
-International students need to pay an additional $1,005 per semester, but it’s still one more of the more affordable institutes of higher learning in the United States.
+International students need to pay an additional $1,005 per semester, but it’s still one of the more affordable institutes of higher learning in the United States.

 Annual tuition for international students: $22,635